 - A place to find peers who understand

 Programming & More

-From support meetings to sober tailgates to recovery awareness programming to ally training to recovery-related films and speakers, the WFU CRC will seek to provide support to members and inform the WFU community about what it means to be in recovery
+From support meetings to sober tailgates to recovery awareness programming to ally training to recovery-related films and speakers, the WFU CRC seeks to provide support to members and inform the WFU community about what it means to be in recovery.

 Connect with Us!